 They say, “What happens in Vegas, stays in Vegas.”
 After a trip to the “Entertainment Capital of the World,” it’s easy to see why.
 The city of neon lights offers a matchless experience—an overwhelming combination of nightlife, shopping, and cuisine.
-Nestled between natural wonders like the Hoover Dam and Red Rock Canyon (and between the shows and the slot machines), Vegas tells a story like no other city can.
+Nestled between man-made wonders, like the Hoover Dam and Red Rock Canyon (and between the shows and the slot machines), Vegas tells a story like no other city can.

 Red Rock Canyon